 Abstract: Courts and other fact-finding bodies often face the task of examining eyewitness accounts to resolve factual issues.
 It is not unusual to find significant differences between witness recollections.
 The JFK assassination record contains a large number of detailed witness accounts of the events seen and heard at the scene of this horrific crime.
 This body of evidence illustrates how apparently divergent recollections of an event may, nevertheless, converge on particular details and provide a very reliable basis for determining key facts.
+Where witness recollections are independent, an individual assessment of the reliability of these witnesses is unnecessary.

 The Zapruder film captures the visual image of the assassination of President Kennedy but not the sounds of the shots fired at the President's car.
 Two major government reviews and hundreds of independent researchers have exhaustively studied the film in an effort to ascertain the number and timing of the shots, which is considered key to whether more than one assassin was involved.
 Enormous effort has been spent analyzing all the physical evidence that might establish exactly when the bullets were fired.
-In the clamour for scientific proof, there has been very little attention paid to witness accounts of the relative spacing of the shots.
-These witnesses recalled a shot pattern that fits with the evidence as a whole but which does not fit the widely accepted single bullet theory.
+In the clamour for 'scientific' proof, there has been very little attention paid to witness accounts of the timing and relative spacing of the shots.
+These witnesses recalled a shot sequence that fits with the evidence as a whole but which does not fit the widely accepted 'second shot' single-bullet theory.
+Moreover, this evidence shows that the SBT is not needed to maintain the Warren Commission's conclusion that Oswald acted alone.